 – MailChimp (for emailing newsletters to our email mailing list)

-– Cameo (dedicated online membership base and ticket sales)
+– Cameo (dedicated online membership base, ticket sales and mailing lists)

 – Google Drive (for hosting some company documents)